 Following the spectacular collapse of the MIS companies in 2008-9, a new regime has fallen into place.
 The liquidator sold the assets primarily to overseas interests which are now managed and operated locally.

 Rather than having the primary focus on selling investment packages there is now a far more considered and prudent approach to the plantation forestry business.
-To begin with, many plantations that were sold earlier to investors were never going to realistically produce sustainable yields either because the soils were too shallow, too dry (low rainfall) or too wet (high water table).
+To begin with, many plantations that were sold earlier to investors were never going to really produce sustainable yields either because the soils were too shallow, too dry (low rainfall) or too wet (high water table).

 Harvesting commenced a few years ago and the managers can readily calculate yield (from weighbridge dockets) x age x area and determine if a particular land unit has attained an economic return on the first rotation.